julietteinc/julietteinc.github.io/content/english/team/kewei-zhang.md

     link: https://www.linkedin.com/in/kwzhang99/
 ---

-Equipped with previous startup experience, Kewei Zhang possesses knowledge in the field of software engineering, specializing in computer graphics and full stack development.
-He is a approaching master’s graduates in computer science at NYU.
+Equipped with prior startup experience, Kewei Zhang has expertise in software engineering, specializing in computer graphics and full-stack development.
+He is an impending master's graduate in Computer Science from NYU.

-Kewei Zhang is currently the Tech Lead of Juliette.
+Currently, Kewei Zhang serves as the Tech Lead at Juliette.